Kong/docs.konghq.com/src/gateway/admin-api/index.md

 ## Consumer Object

 The Consumer object represents a consumer - or a user - of a Service.
-You can either rely on Kong as the primary datastore, or you can map the consumer list with your database to keep consistency between Kong and your existing primary datastore.
+You can either rely on Kong as the primary data store, or you can map the consumer list with your database to keep consistency between Kong and your existing primary data store.

 Consumers can be both [tagged and filtered by tags](#tags).